l4f2s4/college-info-share-system/README.md

 # college-info-share-system

-Is a symfony system which can help college to share information rom one department to another and can help them to keep records in digital way. symfony command
+Is a symfony system which can help college to share information from one department to another and can help them to keep records in digital way.

+symfony command
 ---
 use composer install to install used package